 Background

-Young people in care have substantially higher rates of mental health difficulties compared to their peers.
+Young people in care have much higher rates of mental health difficulties compared to their peers.
 Their unaddressed mental health needs have been identified as a key driver of a range of poor outcomes.
 For example, they are more likely than peers to be excluded from school and are over-represented in prison and homeless populations.
 Such outcomes are not inevitable, and with the right support young people in care can thrive.
-However, services often struggle to effectively address their mental health needs and prevent some of these wide-ranging consequences.
+However, services often struggle to effectively address the mental health needs of this group.

 Anticipated Outputs